The Impressive Daxing Airport Terminal Building

 The colossal new Beijing airport, Daxing International Airport has officially opened at September 30.
 The much awaited grand opening of the airport revealed an outstanding terminal building, the second biggest of the world after the New Istanbul Airport’s Terminal.
 In the future, a second terminal (South Terminal) is planned to be constructed as the annual airport’s passenger traffic is projected to rise to more than 100 million in the long run.

-The Unique Designing of Daxing Airport Terminal
+The Unique Design of Daxing Airport Terminal

 The terminal building of the new airport is the “child” of the late architect Zaha Hadid and bears all the qualities of her work.
 The Starfish of Beijing as it is often called because of its shape covers a 1.000.000m2 area and has a large central space and 5 “tentacles”, resembling a giant “octopus”.
-Its golden roof has scattered windows allowing the natural light to illuminate the whole place.
+Its golden roof has scattered windows allowing natural light to illuminate the whole place.

 The concept behind the design of the Terminal is to separate the arrivals from the departures.
 Thus, there are two levels serving the arriving flights, both domestic and international, and two more, handling the departure airport duties.
 Hence, a single terminal building is able to cover the needs of a large number of passengers, making the airport’s services more effective and economical.